 Hot tub jets are a common failure point.
 They are under huge amounts of pressure when the pumps are running and they can degrade over time if the water quality is not just right.

 These plastic jets seems to be made brittle with a low or high PH water quality.

-To remove a hot tub jet turn the outer valve jet anti clockwise till it is completely closed, continue turning anticlockwise.
+To remove a hot tub jet turn the outer valve jet anti clockwise till it is completely closed, and continue turning anticlockwise.
 You will hear a click this is the hut tub jet winding off.
 You can then pull it out.